Watchdog: Virus stalks Egypt's prisons amid news blackout

 A leading human rights group says the coronavirus has struck several Egyptian prisons and killed at least 14 detainees, as authorities seek to stifle news of the virus’ spread behind bars

-CAIRO -- The new coronavirus has struck several Egyptian prisons and killed at least 14 detainees, a leading human rights watchdog said Monday, as authorities seek to stifle news of the virus’ spread behind bars.
+CAIRO -- The coronavirus has infected people inside several Egyptian prisons and killed at least 14 detainees, as authorities seek to stifle news of the spread of the virus behind bars, a leading human rights watchdog said Monday.

-The organization, Human Rights Watch, released an extensive report based on letters smuggled from prison and interviews with inmates and their relatives, documenting multiple cases of detainees who died after experiencing virus symptoms without being tested or receiving adequate medical treatment.
+Human Rights Watch released a report based on letters smuggled from prison and interviews with inmates and their relatives.
+It documented multiple cases of detainees who died after experiencing suspected virus symptoms without being tested or receiving adequate medical treatment.

 Tens of thousands of people in Egypt are crammed into what rights groups say are overcrowded and unsanitary prisons.

-Despite appeals for the government of President Abdel Fattah el-Sissi to release thousands of inmates to curb the spread of contagion, authorities have only accelerated a long-running crackdown on dissent, arresting health workers, journalists and critics who voice concerns over the government’s handling of the pandemic.
+Despite appeals for the government of President Abdel Fattah el-Sissi to release thousands of inmates to curb the pandemic, authorities have accelerated a long-running crackdown on dissent, arresting health workers, journalists and critics who voice concerns over the government’s handling of the pandemic.

 “Instead of providing adequate medical care and health measures needed to prevent the spread of COVID-19, the Egyptian government tries to obscure a serious health crisis in prisons,” said Joe Stork, deputy Middle East and North Africa director at HRW.